+Data breaches, natural disasters, global pandemics.
 Business leaders can’t control when disaster strikes.
-What IT teams can control is their response to a disaster event.
+What they can, however, control is how all areas (HR, IT, marketing, accounting) of the business respond to a disaster event.

 Understanding the risk and potential for a disaster is one important part of being a leader.
 Leaders must help create an actionable response protocol that minimizes the damage invoked by a disaster event.